A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

-It is, however, not always the case that $\y^{\star}_i = \cp_{\S}(\x_i).$ Interpolation can also be used to obtain the final solution at \emph{any} set of surface points.
+It is, however, not always the case that $\y^{\star}_i = \cp_{\S}(\x_i).$ Interpolation of the solution on the grid $\Omega(\S) \cup \Omega(\C)$ can also be used to obtain the final solution at \emph{any} set of manifold points.
 For example, if one desires to transfer the solution to a mesh or a point cloud (e.g., for display or downstream processing), interpolation can be used to obtain the solution on vertices of the mesh or points in the cloud (see Section~\ref{sec:visualization}).
-In this case, the stencil director is just the interpolation query point $\y^{\star} = \y_q \in \S$.
+In this case, the stencil director is just the interpolation query point $\y^{\star} = \y_q \in \S$ and the stencil direction is $\mathbf{d}^{\star} = \y^{\star} - \cp_{\C}(\y^{\star})$.